 The siege of Boston came to an end nine months later, on March 17, 1776.
 In late March, John and his older brother, Eben, walked the theater where the scene of the bloody battle had been acted on Breed’s Hill.
 Perhaps, Paul Revere, Joseph’s close friend, was with the Warren brothers as they searched the hillocks under which the remains of dead heroes laid.** It is said that an Englishman claimed to have witnessed Joseph’s hasty burial in the shallow grave he shared with a farmer.

 What is certain is that Paul fashioned a false tooth with a wire for Joseph before his death.
-This piece of forensic clue did not surface until some 50 years later as evidence that it was used to identify the badly decomposed remains.
+This piece of forensic clue did not surface until some years later as evidence that it was used to identify the badly decomposed remains.
+Joseph Warren’s unborn nephew would decades later specify that the body was recognized “from the circumstance that the left upper eye-tooth, had been secured in its place by a golden wire.”
 There were also rumors of disrespect to his body after he was slain: mutilated by British bayonets, stripped of his beautiful wedding suit, and decapitated.

 Joseph’s remains lay in state at the Massachusetts Provincial State House in Boston for three days.
 The outbreak of the Revolutionary War dispersed the Masons, many of whom belonged to the British army; but on the discovery of Joseph’s remains, they returned to give their late Grand Master of the “Ancient Lodge” (St. Andrew’s) the burial he was due.
 On April 8, 1776, a large and respectable number of the masonic brethren, with their late grand officers, assembled to attend his obsequies, and followed in procession from the State House to the Stone Chapel (King’s Chapel).